Will Changes in the Environment Due to the COVID-19 Pandemic Affect the Distribution and Intensity of Criminal Activity?

 Previous

-First Wave of Data-informed Community-Led Crime Reduction Actives at High-Risk Places
+First Wave of Data-informed Community-Led Crime Reduction Activities at High-Risk Places